A weekend camping trip in Kansas can be a wonderful experience for any family. It can also be a great way to grow your family together.

 Explore a mile-long stretch of towers and spires of eroded Niobrara Chalk.
 It’s the largest exposed stretch of this remarkable geological formation, and you can follow a series of worn paths to explore its beauty.

 Water parks are a perfect way to cool off and enjoy some wet and wild fun while you’re on your camping vacation.
 There are plenty of options for family-friendly water parks near Kansas City.
 Most of these parks are seasonal, so they’re open from about Memorial Day weekend through Labor Day Weekend.
+Life jackets are always available for rent or use at these water parks, ensuring the safety of all visitors.

 Campgrounds and state parks offer a wide variety of summer water activities, too.
 For example, Longview Lake Campground is less than 30 minutes from the city and offers campgrounds for tents and RVs, as well as a lake, swim beach, multi-use trails, boat and kayak rentals, fishing, playgrounds, softball fields and educational events!